alexandreelise/plg_system_jxj/README.md

 ## WHY?
-My name is Alexandre ELISÉ, I am a French web developer and Joomla! specialist.
+My name is Alexandre J-S William ELISÉ, I am a French web developer and Joomla! specialist.
 The idea came from a demo I needed to make for Virtual Joomladay France on Friday June 12th 2020.
-A friend of mine, Marc, told me that it would be great to make two Joomla! websites communicate together.
+A friend of mine, Marc DECHÈVRE, told me that it would be great to make two Joomla! websites communicate together.

 ## WHAT?
 It is a unified system plugin that should work on both Joomla!
 3.9 and Joomla!
 4.x